-Richard Jennings, CNM, MSN
+Ashley Draper CNM, MSN

-Erin McMahon, CNM, EdD
+Erin Morelli CNM, MSN

 Gina Novick, CNM, PhD

-Gina Novick is an associate professor at YSN and teaches in the nurse-midwifery specialty.
+Gina Novick is an Associate Professor at YSN and teaches in the nurse-midwifery specialty.
 Dr. Novick received her BA from Wesleyan University, her BSN from Columbia University, and her MSN in midwifery from Yale University.
 After receiving her PhD from Yale in 2009, she completed a post-doctoral fellowship at Yale in 2011.
 Her research and policy interests focus on understanding and implementing alternatives to conventional models of maternity care, including freestanding birth centers and group prenatal care.
 Her research examines the experience of low income, minority women receiving group prenatal care as well as barriers and facilitators to implementing, providing, and sustaining group prenatal care in prenatal clinics.
-Dr. Novick has provided midwifery care to women in a wide range of clinical settings over the last 30 years and currently practices with the Yale Midwifery Faculty Practice.
+Dr. Novick has provided midwifery care to women in a wide range of clinical settings over the last 35 years and currently practices with the Yale Midwifery Faculty Practice.

-Michelle Telfer, CNM, MSN, MPH
+Michelle Telfer CNM, DNP, MPH

-Prior to coming to Yale, Michelle Telfer, CNM, MSN, MPH, worked in private practice in the Greater New Haven area and in New York City.
+Prior to coming to Yale, Michelle Telfer, DNP, MPH, CNM, worked in private practice in the Greater New Haven area and in New York City.
 She also has worked as a visiting nurse in New York City and in maternal and child health in The Gambia, West Africa.
 She is passionate about global health, which is why she is drawn to the diverse communities around New Haven.
 She is working on her Spanish.
 She became a midwife so she could partner with women in helping them achieve their best health, pregnancy and birth experiences.
-All women deserve compassionate, competent care throughout their life and she feels privileged to be a part of the Yale Midwifery Practice that strives to provide this care.
+All women deserve compassionate, competent care throughout their life, and she feels privileged to be a part of the Yale Midwifery Practice that strives to provide this care.
 In addition to her work on the Labor and Birth unit at St. Raphael’s Hospital, Michelle provides well woman gynecology services weekly at the University of New Haven’s Student Health Service.
 Michelle is a graduate of the University of California at Berkeley where she received her BA in philosophy, Tulane University School of Public Health and Tropical Medicine where she received her master’s in public health in international health and development, and Columbia University where she received her bachelor’s in nursing and master’s degree in midwifery.
 She is the current Vice President of the CT Affiliate of the American College of Nurse Midwives, a member of the ACNM, New Haven Obstetrical Society, and Sigma Theta Tau National Nursing Honor Society.
 When she is not working and teaching midwifery students, she keeps busy with her two children.